 During times of stress and alarm, it can help to remember that your feelings of anxiety should pass once the stressful event is over.

 Here are a few things you can do to help lower your anxiety in the moment:

-	- Reach out to someone you trust.
+- Reach out to someone you trust for support.
 Sometimes, talking things through can help you gain calm and relieve anxious thoughts.

-	There are also some things you can do to help reduce anxiety in the long term.
+Here’s an introductory overview of some things you can do to help reduce anxiety in the long term.

 Get regular exercise

 The World Health Organization (WHO) recommends

-	Learn mindfulness and meditation
+Practice mindfulness and meditation